 If you haven’t been offered a place at university or college, or you didn’t get the grades you needed for your chosen course, don’t panic.
-You’ve probably heard of Clearing, a system that matches applicants with suitable vacancies on higher education course.
-If you’re expecting to receive higher or lower grades than expected it’s best to begin your research as early as possible.
+If you’re expecting to receive higher or lower grades than expected it’s best to begin your research as early as possible for Clearing.

 What is Clearing?